With beautiful beaches, safe towns, affordable real estate and a thriving expat community, Costa Rica is one of the most amazing places you can live.

 The Best Place in Cartago for Expats to Live in: Cartago

 The capital city of Cartago is home to approximately 156,000 residents.
 Founded in 1563, Cartago is regarded as the first successful Spanish establishment in the country.
 With a rich history that dates back to the 16th century, you’ll find stunning architecture throughout the province.

 It has a lower crime rate than the nearby province of San José, making it a rather safe place to live.
 And while all regions have some level of crime, Cartago’s is low.
 This is due, in part, to the fact that the local bars close at 10 p.m. to discourage late-night behavior.

 Located in the central valley, Cartago also has a growing economy.
 It is proud to be home to the Costa Rica Institute of Technology—one of the top engineering schools in Central America.

-The Best Place for Expats to Live in Guanacaste:
+The Best Place to Live in Guanacaste: Tamarindo

 The small surfing town of Tamarindo is home to about 6,375 residents.
 It’s an extremely popular tourist destination, so if you want something more authentic to the local experience, it might not be for you.
 It’s best described as a beach town with modern amenities.
 Despite the influx of tourists, it is a small town where the locals know each other by name.

 Its popularity as a tourist town and expat favorite make the cost of living a bit higher than in areas with less traffic.
 But in Tamarindo, it’s very easy to find good food and even good healthcare.
 Tamarindo is our top pick for expats looking for an ocean view.